Sourav1429/Solved_coding_question_DSA/README.md

 74) kth_smallest_element.java: Find the Bth smallest element in given array A .
 75) merge_2_lists.py: Merge two sorted linked lists and return it as a new list.
 The new list should be made by splicing together the nodes of the first two lists, and should also be sorted.
 76) add_list_by_1.java: There is a linkedlist whose head node is passed and we need to add the list by 1.
+77) game_of_bottles.java: Given an array of integers A of size N which denotes N cylindrical empty bottles.
+The radius of the ith bottle is A[i].
+You can put the ith bottle into the jth bottle if the following conditions are met: ith bottle is not put into another bottle. jth bottle dosen't contain any other bottle.
+The radius of bottle i is smaller than bottle j (A[i] < A[j]).
+You can put bottles into each other any number of times.
+You want to MINIMIZE the number of visible bottles.
+A bottle is called visible if it is not put into any other bottle.
+Find and return the minimum number of visible bottles.
+78) spiral_order_matrix_2.java: Given an 'n' find the spiral order inputted matrix.